atomist/automation-client/README.md

 ### Release

-To create a new release of the project, simply push a tag of the form `M.N.P` where `M`, `N`, and `P` are integers that form the next appropriate [semantic version][semver] for release.
-The version in the package.json is replaced by the build and is totally ignored!
+To create a new release of the project, update the version in package.json and then push a tag for the version.
+The version must be of the form `M.N.P` where `M`, `N`, and `P` are integers that form the next appropriate [semantic version][semver] for release.
 For
 example:

 [semver]: http://semver.org